junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 But the part of the gut that senses danger doesn't put off the alarm.
 The hairs at the back of his neck stand on end in the sudden ominous silence in the grand hall.
 Dean thinks he can hear his own heartbeat and breathing pace standing out from the hundreds of guests in the room.

 He senses, more than sees, a pair of sharp creature-like eyes shooting his direction.
-The man with ear-shaped crest that's pretty certainly is a pagan god of some sort bends down by the Pharaoh's ear once more and murmurs something, just like he did so many times before.
+The man with the ear-shaped crest who's pretty certainly a pagan god of some sort bends down by the Pharaoh's ear once more and murmurs something, just like he did so many times before.

 And the dazed Pharaoh speaks, "I announce, as a decision made solemnly, for the benefit of Egypt: The war on Babylon begins today.
 Hang the ambassadors!"